govau/service-manual/content/content-strategy/identify-business-needs/who-to-talk/business-alignment-workshop/heading4.md

 ---
 layout: nav/section
-section: How to run a business needs workshop
+section: How to run the workshop
 ---